subjektify/website/docs/learn/index.md

 :::tip

-Subjektify enhances modularity and extensibility by allowing you to utilize [Blueprints](https://blueprints.subjektify.dev) to jumpstart your project efficiently.
+Subjektify promotes modularity and extensibility by enabling the use of [Blueprints](https://blueprints.subjektify.dev) to efficiently kickstart your project.

 :::